cosanlab/cosanlab_preproc/README.md

 Preprocessing tools used in the [Cosanlab](http://cosanlab.com/) built using [nipype](http://nipype.readthedocs.io/en/latest/).
 Many of these tools can be used in conjunction with our [neuroimaging analysis toolbox](https://github.com/ljchang/nltools), and easily run from our [Docker based analysis container](https://github.com/cosanlab/cosanToolsDocker).

-## Common study workflow
+## Usage

 While this package provides interfaces for use within custom nipype workflows, and prebuilt workflows for reproducing specific analysis pipelines, we also have a common pipeline used across numerous studies.
 It's also easily adaptable to specific use cases.
+The simplest way to use it is via the **workflow maker** in `cosanlab_preproc.wfmaker` following the examples at the bottom of this page.

+### Required directory structure

-The simplest way to use it is via the **workflow maker**, following the examples below.
-Using this function assumes a BIDS formatted directory organized as follows.
-The preprocessed and log directories will be created for you:
+Using the workflow maker assumes your data are in BIDS format within a top level directory organized as follows.
+The preprocessed and log directories will be created for you at the same level as your BIDS data:

 ```
 project/